Pola

 Do Likes and Shares Count as a Direct Google Ranking Factor?

-If Social Links are Mostly Nofollow, Does Social Bring Anything for SEO at All?
+If Most Social Links Are Nofollow: Does Social Offer Anything for SEO Then?

 Can Social Media Speed Up the Indexing of New Content?

-Which Platform Helps the Most for SEO: LinkedIn, Instagram, TikTok, or X?
+Which Platform Helps Most with SEO: LinkedIn, Instagram, TikTok or X?

 What Risks Does Social Media Pose for SEO?

-Should We Include Social Sharing Buttons on the Website?
+Should We Add Social Sharing Buttons on the Website?

 An SVG icon depicting a stylized arrow pointing to the right.
 It consists of two lines: a curved line from the bottom left to the top right, and a straight line extending rightward from the bottom point of the curve.
 The arrow has rounded edges and is drawn in a dark blue color.